-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Oman for the most up-to-date information.
+As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, you should contact the nearest Embassy or consulate of Oman for the most up to date information.

 If you are arriving from a country where yellow fever is endemic, you will be required to present a valid yellow fever vaccination certificate to be allowed entry into Oman.
 The World Health Organization provides a list of countries endemic for yellow fever.

 When in Oman, children born of an Omani father are considered to be Omani nationals and require their father's permission to depart the country.